 The lead housekeeper would be the first to arrive, and she’d take care of guests’ needs in the morning.
 I checked people out until the morning Front Desk clerk arrived.
 We’d do a little knowledge transfer, and then I’d be on my way.

 It was driving home from that job that I coined the phrase, “Sunrise is a beautiful time of day to go to bed.”

 I wrote this article at the request of my father for a writer friend of his to use as background material for a story.
-Therefore, I will dual-license this work for any author that may wish to use it under my usual license termsCreative Commons Attribution 3.0 United States License.
-You may either (a) credit me (Will Murray) in your bibliography along with the URL of this blog (http://willmurray.name/blog/), or (b) you may include my name in the acknowledgments and send me a complimentary copy of your book.
-Doing either of those will satisfy the attribution requirement. and also a
+Therefore, I will dual-license this work for any author that may wish to use it under my usual license termsCreative Commons Attribution 4.0 License.
+Please credit me as “Will Murray (Willscrlt)” in your acknowledgements or bibliography and either (a) include the URL of this blog (http://blog.willmurray.name/) or (b) send me a complimentary copy of your book.
+Doing so will fully satisfy the attribution requirement, and I will really appreciate it.